best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Zoom should be set to 100% when you save your spreadsheet to ensure no enlargement or reduction is active.
 * Avoid zip files as these can be blocked by organisational policies

+### Information to put on the webpage where the link to the spreadsheet lives
+It helps users find, understand and use your data if the webpage that houses the link to your spreadsheet contains a clear description of your data and has clear signposts to supporting information.

+The landing page for [Conception statistics, England and Wales](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/conceptionandfertilityrates/datasets/conceptionstatisticsenglandandwalesreferencetables) is a good example of a webpage that hosts links to spreadsheets.
+It contains:

+* a summary of the data
+* contact details for the responsible statistician
+* a link to the publication that uses this data
+* links to methodology information
+* a list of spreadsheets split by year

+Also, at the bottom of the page it has a section for 'Important notes and usage information' which contains related statistics, a user guide and links to statistics for other UK countries.

+You may repeat some of this information on the cover sheet of your spreadsheet.
+This is OK as people may find their way to your spreadsheet in different ways.
+Some may be sent the document directly, some may go to the webpage and download it from there.
+For more information on what to put in your cover sheet and how to format it, see the 'Cover sheet' section of this guidance.

 ### File formats
 Whenever possible you should publish your spreadsheet in an [open format](https://en.wikipedia.org/wiki/Open_format).